kahlow/YTC-Dev-PreCourse/arrays/arrays.md

 #Array

-What is an array you ask?
+##Definition

-An array is a collection of items, typically the same Type, in order.
+An array is a collection of items, typically of the same Type, in order.
 In computer science this is called a data structure.

 Items in an array are accessed using an index.
-An index is an integer.
+An index is a zero-based integer.

 Syntax example